G. Mennen Williams: Honors

-The state government's law building, G. Mennen Williams Building in Lansing, constructed in 1967, was dedicated in Williams's honor in 1997.
+The state government's law building, G. Mennen Williams State Office Building in Lansing, constructed in 1967, was dedicated in Williams's honor on June 1, 1997.

-A G. Mennen Williams dinner is an annual event held by the Ionia County Democratic Party each July at the World's Largest Free Fair in Ionia, Michigan.
+A G. Mennen Williams dinner is an annual event held by the Ionia County Democratic Party each July at the Ionia Free Fair.
 Originally called the Democratic Tent Dinner at its start in the mid-40s, it was renamed after Soapy in 1988 as a way to pay homage to the man that paved the way for dinners to be held at the fair.
 The Ionia Republican Party had held dinners at the fairgrounds during the 1940s, but the Democrats could not until Soapy stepped up and gained the party equal access in 1949.

 A portion of Interstate 75 in Cheboygan County is known as the G. Mennen Williams Highway.

-At Detroit Mercy Law (formerly: University of Detroit Mercy School of Law), the Moot Court Board of Advocates hosts the annual G. Mennen Williams Moot Court Competition for all first-year students through their Applied Legal Theory and Analysis course.
-First year students draft a dispositive motion and brief in support as part of their writing course, and argue their position before a mock tribunal.
+At the University of Detroit Mercy School of Law, the Moot Court Board of Advocates hosts the annual G. Mennen Williams Moot Court Competition.